Camp Diasozo is a unique camp

 and their families.

-This camp, which will be located in the beautiful hill country of central Texas, will offer a retreat-like environment for families of children with scleroderma and will be available year-round.
-Camp Diasozo will host a six-day residential camp for children with scleroderma (ages 8-18), available each summer.
+This camp, located in Fredericksburg, Texas, offers a retreat-like environment for families of children with scleroderma and is available year-round.
+Camp Diasozo will eventually also host a six-day residential camp for children with scleroderma (ages 8-18), available each summer.
 Every summer session will end with a country-western dance and Texas-style BBQ for the whole family.

 How we began...

-Shannon Carnline, known as Shannie to her friends and family, is a 15 year-old who was diagnosed with scleroderma (morphea) in 2008.
+Shannon Carnline, known as Shannie to her friends and family, was diagnosed with scleroderma (morphea) in 2008 when she was only ten years old.
 Her dream has been to start a camp for other kids who were also suffering from this autoimmune disease.
 The name - Camp Diasozo - is taken from the ancient Greek word "diasozo" which means "to be made whole".

 Shannie and her family are fulfilling that dream through Camp Diasozo, where their hope is that other kids and their families can find healing, rest and friendship.